mylifeasggy/SBA318-ExpressServerApplication/README.md

 //Adhere to the guiding principles of REST.

-Create and render at least one view using a view template and template engine.
+//Create and render at least one view using a view template and template engine.
 This can be a custom template engine or a third-party engine.

 If you are stuck on how to approach this, think about ways you could render the current state of your API's data for easy viewing.

-Use simple CSS to style the rendered views.
+//Use simple CSS to style the rendered views.

 Note: This is not a test of design; it is a test of serving static files using Express.
 The CSS can be very simple.

 Include a form within a rendered view that allows for interaction with your RESTful API.

-Utilize reasonable code organization practices.

 Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit)